Organizational Chart: Definition, Types, Usage, and TemplateOct 27, 2022

 - Is it for internal or external use?

-After stating the requirements, you can start collecting the necessary information for your chart.
+After stating the requirements, you can collect the necessary information for your chart.
 Ensure you gather correct and recent information.

-The best way to do this is to reach out to your HR department for a list of the company's employees along with their job titles, departments, responsibilities, and headshots.
+The best way to do this is to contact your HR department for a list of the company's employees and their job titles, departments, responsibilities, and headshots.

 The real work begins here.
 Go back to the types of organizational charts we explained earlier and select the option that suits your company best.